 Components: V, S

-Duration: Up to 1 minute
+Duration: Instantaneous, plus 3 rounds

 You suffuse the regretful curse of the banshee on a target within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 3d4 damage.
 The damage is half shadow, and half thunder.
-At the beginning of every round, the caster must succeed on a sigil roll to affect the target again.
+The sigil pulses at the start of your turn every round, repeating the primary effect.

 Also, so long as the spell is active, the target must roll a d6 whenever they declare an action.
 On a result of a 2 or lower, the action fails.
 On a result of 3 or higher, the action takes place as normal.
 This effect cannot trigger more than once per round.